Cooke and Wheatstone telegraph: History

-In January 1837 Cooke proposed a design for a 60-code mechanical telegraph to the directors of the Liverpool and Manchester Railway.
+In January 1837, Cooke proposed to the directors of the Liverpool and Manchester Railway a design for a 60-code mechanical telegraph.
 This was too complicated for their purposes; the immediate need was for a simple signal communication between the Liverpool station and a rope-haulage engine house at the top of a steep incline through a long tunnel outside the station.
 Rope-haulage into main stations was common at this time to avoid noise and pollution, and in this case the gradient was too steep for the locomotive to ascend unaided.
 All that was required were a few simple signals such as an indication to the engine house to start hauling.
 Cooke was requested to build a simpler version with fewer codes, which he did by the end of April 1837.
 However, the railway decided to use instead a pneumatic telegraph equipped with whistles.
 Soon after this Cooke went into partnership with Wheatstone.

-In May 1837 Cooke and Wheatstone patented a telegraph system which used a number of needles on a board that could be moved to point to letters of the alphabet.
+In May 1837 Cooke and Wheatstone patented a telegraph system that used a number of needles on a board that could be moved to point to letters of the alphabet.
 The patent recommended a five-needle system, but any number of needles could be used depending on the number of characters it was required to code.
 A four-needle system was installed between Euston and Camden Town in London on a rail line being constructed by Robert Stephenson between London and Birmingham.
 It was successfully demonstrated on 25 July 1837.
 This was a similar application to the Liverpool project.
 The carriages were detached at Camden Town and travelled under gravity into Euston.
 A system was needed to signal to an engine house at Camden Town to start hauling the carriages back up the incline to the waiting locomotive.
 As at Liverpool, the electric telegraph was in the end rejected in favour of a pneumatic system with whistles.

-Cooke and Wheatstone had their first commercial success with a telegraph installed on the Great Western Railway over the 13 mi from Paddington station to West Drayton in 1838.
+Cooke and Wheatstone had their first commercial success with a telegraph installed in 1838 on the Great Western Railway over the 13 mi from Paddington station to West Drayton.
 Indeed, this was the first commercial telegraph in the world.
 This was a five-needle, six-wire system.
 The cables were originally installed underground in a steel conduit.
 However, the cables soon began to fail as a result of deteriorating insulation.
 As an interim measure, a two-needle system was used with three of the remaining working underground wires, which despite using only two needles had a greater number of codes.
 Since the new code had to be learned, not just read off the display, this was the first time in telegraph history that skilled telegraph operators were required.